stakater/mto-docs/content/how-to-guides/integrating-vault.md

    ![Keycloak Vault client mapper showing the user attribute forwarded as a token claim](../images/vault-client-attribute-mapper.png)

-### Step 4: Patch Tenant Spec with Azure AD Group IDs for RBAC
+### Step 4: Patch Tenant Spec with Microsoft Entra ID Group IDs for RBAC

 1. **Patch the Tenant Spec:**
-   - Modify the existing **Tenant** resource to include the Azure AD group IDs under `accessControl`.
+   - Modify the existing **Tenant** resource to include the Microsoft Entra ID group IDs under `accessControl`.
 This will ensure the correct group-based RBAC is applied for Vault.

 1. **Example Patch for Tenant Spec:**
-   Here’s an example of how to patch the **Tenant** with the group ID from Azure AD:
+   Here’s an example of how to patch the **Tenant** with the group ID from Microsoft Entra ID:

    ```yaml
    apiVersion: tenantoperator.stakater.com/v1beta3